Cultural and Natural Wonders of Rijeka Croatia

 To much of the world, Croatia is the home to some of the most spectacular filming locations for Game of Thrones, Star Wars, and other Hollywood productions in the coastal cities of Split and Dubrovnik.
 Others are familiar with its capital, Zagreb.
 Perhaps others know Croatia as the home of tennis star Marin Cilic and their great World Cup soccer team.

 Dubrovnik, Split, and Zagreb are indeed special places to put on your itinerary when visiting Croatia.
 But, as usually is the case, Croatia has so much more to offer than those places that get top billing.
-In a recent trip to this medieval wonderland, I had a fantastic time visiting Diocletian’s Palace in Split.
-I also visited the always interesting Dubrovnik further south on the Dalmatian coast.
+In a recent trip to this medieval wonderland, I had a fantastic time without visiting Diocletian’s Palace in Split or the always interesting Dubrovnik further south on the Dalmatian coast.
 And no film set for Game of Thrones.

 What I did see in Croatia were spectacular waterfalls, historic sites, a myriad of cultural events, a cool computer and toy museum, majestic mountains and a scenic seaside.